Yangruipis/lgb-convertor/README.md

 ### support more language

 Please impl your own convertor of the language you need.
-Below is an example for cpp, you should overwrite those eight `_to_str` functions.
+Below is an example for cpp, you should overwrite those nine `_to_str` functions.
 More details are in [./lgb_convertor/lang/cpp.py](./lgb_convertor/lang/cpp.py).

 ```python
 from lgb_convertor.base.convertor import BaseConvertor